YoungWenMing/gifmaze/README.md

 3. Write the frames to the file as quickly as possible.
 This is accomplished by writing them to a in-memory io file first and then flush the data to disk all at once.

-Of course you must know how the GIF specifcation works before you could truly understand the code, I will discuss this in the next section.

 ## References